 After China, Indonesia is the second largest plastic polluter in the world; they are responsible for nearly 10 percent of all marine plastic pollution.
 Two pre-teen sisters, Melati and Isabel Wijsen, decided to do something about it, demonstrating the power of youth by taking action in their community to drive change.
 Their Bye Bye Plastic Bags campaign led 23 Indonesian cities to establish taxes for plastic bags and to make further commitments to reduce their use.
 The movement quickly spread to fifteen different countries—including Nepal, Mexico, Italy, Colombia, Myanmar and Australia.

-These are just some of the stories and people who’ve come together through the Plastic Pollution Coalition, a global alliance with members in 60 countries on 6 continents.
+These are just some of the stories and people who’ve come together through the Plastic Pollution Coalition, a global alliance of more than 1,200 organizations, businesses, and thought leaders in 75 countries.
 We’ve gathered businesses, NGOs, scientists, artists, policymakers, surfers, chefs, and people just like you to solve this urgent global crisis.

 With Single-Use Plastics Explained, we’ve asked experts from across the globe to share the belief that despite the sheer mass of plastic entering our oceans, plastic pollution is a problem we can solve.
 They provide insights on the presence of toxic chemicals in single-use plastic food packaging, on how microplastics impact our food chain, and on the deployment of successful Zero Waste systems in the Global South.
 They share a multitude of innovations, from refill systems using the “milkman” model to alternative products made from paper, wood, algae, glass, and stainless steel.